Ankylosing spondylitis

 As the disease progresses, typical changes develop on X-ray pictures of the sacroiliac joints and spine.
 The X-ray pictures show the bones (vertebrae) gradually fusing together.
 However, these changes may take several years to become bad enough to be seen on X-ray pictures.

-Until recently, the X-ray changes were the only way to confidently confirm AS.
-More recently, an MRI scan of the sacroiliac joints has been used to confirm the diagnosis at an earlier stage.
+X-ray changes used to be the only way to confidently confirm AS.
+Now an MRI scan of the sacroiliac joints can confirm the diagnosis at an earlier stage.
 An MRI scan can give a much more detailed view of a joint than a traditional X-ray picture and can detect inflammation in the sacroiliac joints.

 How does ankylosing spondylitis progress?

-In time, the movement and flexibility of your spine may reduce.
+In time, the movement and flexibility of the spine may reduce.
 This happens as the inflammation and bony growths cause gradual joining together (fusion, or ankylosis) of some of your bones.
 The number of vertebrae involved and how much fusion happens vary from person to person.
-A bent-over (stooping) posture may develop if it is very severe.
+A bent-over, stooping posture may develop if it is very severe.

 Ankylosing spondylitis treatment